-AB blood type strong risk factor for venous blood clotsFebruary 4th, 2013 in Diseases, Conditions, Syndromes /
+AB blood type strong risk factor for venous blood clotsFebruary 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The non-O ABO blood type is the most important risk factor for venous thromboembolism (blood clots in veins), making up 20% of attributable risk for the condition, according to a new study in CMAJ (Canadian Medical Association Journal).

 This finding has implications for genetic screening for thrombophilia, a genetic predisposition to abnormal blood clotting.